SvetlAl/STM32_LIN_FDCAN_TOOL/README.md

 **Hardware requirements.**
 The hardware implementation is based on STM32F105205 + 2 CAN trancievers + USB FS + SPI Memory chip (MX25L323 or similar).

-The code already has 6 hardware configuration.
+The code already has **6 hardware configuration**.
 Their pinout explanation and clocking can be found in Doc directory.

 The bus terminators are optionally installed if needed.